 Gu Shan Peak

 The mountain is far enough from the city that it feels like a world apart.
-Around the entrance area there are a lot of tourists, although we didn’t see any westerners.
+Around the entrance area there were a lot of tourists, although we didn’t see any westerners.

 We started off by eating in an outdoor cafeteria serving cheap food.
 I had ban mian, a local Fujian dish from Sanming of noodles in a sesame and peanut sauce.
 Ola had meatball soup.
 Both tasted good, particularly when eaten in such fresh air.

 It was reasonably crowded up there, being a Saturday.
 But just a short walk from the cable car entrance is a ticket booth (70 yuan / $10 return) to the peak.
-This was well worth doing as the crowds diminish and grottoes are dotted around where monks used to live.
-There’s quite a lot of stairs involved, however, so be prepared to raise your energy levels.
+This was well worth doing as the further we ventured, the more the crowds diminished and we found a lot of grottoes are dotted around where monks used to live.
+There was quite a lot of stairs involved, however, so we certainly raised our energy levels.

 I just wish I knew Chinese as there’s a lot of Chinese poetry inscribed on the rock faces around here.
 These apparently date back to the Song Dynasty (960- 1279 AD).
 It’s restful enough, however, just to sit and stare at the prettiness of the symbols set against the surrounding scenery.